HPC Computing with CUDA Exercise: Hands-On Lab

 Then edit vectorSquare.cu and change it so that it computes the square of A[i] in C[i].

 Then build vectorSquare and run it using 100,000, 1,000,000; 10,000,000; 100,000,000, and 1,000,000,000 array elements.
-As before, record the timings for each of these in your spreadsheet, and create charts to help us visualize the results.
+As before, record the timings for each of these in your spreadsheet, and create charts to help visualize the results.

-How do these results compare to those of the previous parts?
+Discuss with your neighbor: How do these results compare to those of the previous parts?

-Part V: Vector Hypotenuse
+E. Vector Hypotenuse

-Finally, let's transfer 3 vectors (as you did in Parts I and II) but use a more expensive computation than we have so far--calculating C[i] as the hypotenuse of a right triangle whose leg lengths are in A[i] and B[i].
+Finally, let's transfer 3 vectors (as you did in Parts I and II) but use a more expensive computation than we have so far: calculating C[i] as the hypotenuse of a right triangle whose leg lengths are in A[i] and B[i].

-As before, create a line chart that compares your sequential and CUDA computation times for arrays of size 100,000 1,000,000; 10,000,000; 100,000,000, and 1,000,000,000 array elements, and a stacked bar chart showing the times spent in the different portions of the CUDA computation.
+As before, create a line chart that compares your sequential and CUDA computation times for arrays of size 100,000 1,000,000; 10,000,000; 100,000,000, and 1,000,000,000 array elements, and a stacked column chart showing the times spent in the different portions of the CUDA computation.

-How do these results compare to those of the previous parts?
+Discuss with your neighbor: How do these results compare to those of the previous parts?

 What is your final answer to our research question?